 Note the orientation of the memory module.
-Spread the retaining clips at both ends of the memory socket.
+Spread the retaining clip at the right end of the memory socket.
 Place the memory module on the socket.
 As indicated in the picture on the left, place your fingers on the top edge of the memory, push down on the memory and insert it vertically into the memory socket.

-The clips at both ends of the socket will snap into place when the memory module is securely inserted.
+The clip at the right end of the socket will snap into place when the memory module is securely inserted.